bde-luce/NetPractice/Readme.md

 ## 📌 Description

-**NetPractice** is a practical networking project designed to develop a deep understanding of how computer networks operate at a low level.
+**NetPractice** is a practical networking project from the 42 curriculum designed to build a strong understanding of IP addressing, routing, and network behavior.

 The project consists of solving a series of network configuration challenges where hosts initially cannot communicate.
 Each challenge requires analyzing a network diagram